Iran vows revenge after the killing of its top leader and trades strikes with Israel in widening war

 Though Trump had pronounced the Iranian nuclear program obliterated in strikes last year, the country was rebuilding infrastructure that it had lost, according to a senior U.S. official who spoke to reporters on condition of anonymity to discuss Trump’s decision-making process.
 The official said intelligence showed that Iran had developed the capability to produce its own high-quality centrifuges, an important step in developing the highly enriched uranium needed for weapons.

-Iran has said it has not enriched since June — though it has maintained its right to do so while saying its nuclear program is entirely peaceful.
+Iran has said it has not enriched since June, though it has maintained its right to do so while saying its nuclear program is entirely peaceful.
 It has also blocked international inspectors from visiting the sites the U.S. bombed.
-Satellite photos analyzed by AP have shown new activity at two of those sites, suggesting Iran is trying to assess and potentially recover material.
+Satellite photos analyzed by AP have shown new activity at two of those sites.

 Lidman reported from Tel Aviv, Israel; Boak from West Palm Beach, Florida; and Tucker from Washington.
-Associated Press writers Joe Federman in Jerusalem, Aamer Madhani and Konstantin Toropin in Washington, Sam Mednick in Tel Aviv, Israel, Farnoush Amiri in New York, David Rising in Bangkok and AP journalists around the world contributed to this report.
+Associated Press writers Joe Federman in Jerusalem, Sarah El Deeb in Beirut, Amir Radjy in Cairo, Aamer Madhani, Konstantin Toropin and David Klepper in Washington, Sam Mednick in Tel Aviv, Israel, Farnoush Amiri in New York, David Rising in Bangkok and AP journalists around the world contributed to this report.